open/close all folders

-- Hidden Depths: Disgusting knowledge of Animal facts?
+- Hidden Depths: Disgusting knowledge of animal facts?
 Interest in the odd and frightening?
 Drawing Fan Service-y and slightly perverted images?
 Check, the side of Eli people tend to see.
-A surprisingly detailed three part series based around the How To of Writing and one on horror, with instructions on how to do them properly?
-Helps Woolie become a Predator through fully leveled Mad Warrior gear?
+A surprisingly detailed three part series based around the how-to of writing and one on horror, with instructions on how to do them properly?
+Helps Woolie become a Predator through donating fully leveled Mad Warrior gear?
 Deep, highly intelligent and honest monologues that dip into the human condition and what it means to be a person?
-Check, the side of Eli displayed though Let's Gripe, Let's Plague, and Tri-Fusion Videos.
+Check, the side of Eli displayed though his Let's Gripe, Let's Plague, and Tri-Fusion videos.

 - Hillbilly Horrors: The Best Friends jokingly invoke this trope most times they mention him, usually throwing in some reference to The Yellow King cult in True Detective (despite Plague living in Kentucky rather than Louisiana).

-- Jump Scare: An amusing side effect of some latency issues during his Dark Souls II invasion had him apparently Flash Steping directly into the camera while Woolie was looking through a set of binoculars.
+- Jump Scare: An amusing side effect of some latency issues during his Dark Souls II invasion had him apparently Flash Stepping directly into the camera while Woolie was looking through a set of binoculars.

 - Kind Hearted Cat Lover: Eli apparently loves cats, as almost all of his videos feature a link (sometimes hidden, sometimes overt) to a cute cat video.